 - All deadlines for regular courses (e.g. registration, add/drop, withdrawal, incomplete, etc.) and the normal tuition refund schedule apply.

 - If a final exam is required, it is due no later than the last day of the exam period.

 - To register for an independent study, you must also be registered for at least one additional WTS course or have a minimum GPA of 2.80 (for MDiv and MAR students) or 3.00 (for ThM, PhD, and DMin students).

 MDiv and MAR students are limited to taking a total of 3 independent study courses.
 ThM students are limited to a total of 2 independent study courses.
 PhD students in the Hermeneutics and Biblical Interpretation concentration are limited to a total of 2 independent study courses.
 PhD students in the Historical and Theological studies are limited to a total of 5 independent study courses (Directed Reading count towards this maximum).

-Taking independent study courses as required courses in the curriculum is strongly discouraged and will require approval of both the faculty member who normally teaches the course and the provost.
-If you encounter extreme career or family hardship that you think warrants taking a required course via independent study, you must submit a petition form to the registrar’s office along with the independent study request form.
+Taking independent study courses as required courses in the curriculum is strongly discouraged and will require approval of both the faculty member who normally teaches the course and Academic Affairs.
+If you encounter extreme career or family hardship that you think warrants taking a required course via independent study, you must submit a petition form to Academic Affairs.